Introduction: Navigating the Intersection of AI and Ethics

 2. Fostering Public Awareness

-Educating the public about AI ethics can empower individuals to make informed decisions and hold organizations accountable.
+Educating the public about AI and its ethics can empower individuals to make informed decisions and hold organizations accountable.
 Governments and NGOs can play a vital role in raising awareness.

 3. Strengthening Public-Private Partnerships